 Spyderco’s description: “This Exclusive version of the Spyderco Urban™ was manufactured specifically for Heinnie Haynes (heinnie.com) and is available only through their sales channels.
 Originally introduced in 2009 and later discontinued, the Urban remains a cult classic among devoted fans of Spyderco’s non-locking, one-hand-opening, clip-carried SLIPIT™ knives.
 This distinctive expression of it showcases a leaf-shaped blade crafted from premium CPM® S90V® particle metallurgy stainless steel.
 The PlainEdge™ blade is full-flat ground for exceptional edge geometry and is proudly laser engraved with the Heinnie Haynes logo.Not to be outdone, the handle of this knife features distinctive red G-10 scales with a non-slip peel-ply texture.
 They complement the jimping (textured grooves) on the blade’s thumb ramp and index-finger choil to ensure a positive grip and outstanding control during use.
 A reversible deep-pocket wire clip provides a choice of left or right-side tip-up carry, making every aspect of the design completely ambidextrous.”

-This Red One is my third Urban.
-The first one was in K390, the second one was in AEBL and named Cappucino.
-All of them has been pushed out of my pocket because of the greatness of the UKPK Salt in LC200N.
-Anyway they all have been great companion during my UK travels as they are totally legal: non locking under 3 inches blade (76mm)… Eventually I have been looking for a G10 version with a full stainless steel back spacer and I have found the Heinnie Haynes exclusive version available on their site.
-It is not a cheap knife be aware of that but it oozes quality on paper and in the hand.
+This red one is my third Urban.
+The first one was in K390, the second one was in AEB-L and was named Cappuccino.
+All of them were eventually pushed out of my pocket because of the greatness of the UKPK Salt in LC200N.
+Still, they have all been great companions during my travels in the UK, as they are fully legal: non-locking knives with blades under 3 inches (76 mm)… Eventually, I started looking for a G10 version with a full stainless steel backspacer, and I found the Heinnie Haynes exclusive version available on their site.
+It is not a cheap knife, be aware of that, but it oozes quality both on paper and in hand.

-S90V is known for its incredible edge retention and in the last 25 years of using it, I can tell you this one can be a bear to resharpen.
-Diamonds are its best friends and even then it needs a lot of white ceramic time and stropping… Compared to non stainless super steel like Maxamet it can be really tedious to get really sharp.
-But one it is sharp, its working edge seems to stay forever on.
-This is exactly the opposite of my previous experience with Cappucino my AEB-L Urban.
-This one was strong and a breeze to keep razor but it was back to butter knife level quick when used on abrasive matters like cardboard for example.
-S90V eats brown cardboard for breakfast and it stays sharp for very long but is it tedious to put it back to a crispy razor edge.
-That’s great when you need long lasting working knife on a trip when you have not planned to bring a sharpening stone for example and Sal trusts enough S90V to put that very alloy on all his own special Sprint Runs with CF Handle.
-I have never been disappointed by S90V and even on fixed blades or on the Manny folders it has always been a game changer in term of long lasting sharpness and is even better than CPM100V in my book.
-S90V is also very stainless.
-Unless you want to use your knife in the ocean, it can handle some hard work in the forest without to be cleaned immediately.
-It has been found that this S90V Urban got a little thinner blade 0.23 cm against 0.29 cm… The blade is also a little shorter than previous Urban bot nothing I have noticed in terms of utility.
+S90V is famous for its incredible edge retention, and after 25 years of using it, I can tell you that it can also be a bear to resharpen.
+Diamonds are its best friends, and even then it requires a lot of white ceramic work and stropping… Compared to non-stainless super steels like Maxamet, it can be quite tedious to bring back to a truly razor-sharp edge.
+But once sharp, its working edge seems to last forever.
+This is exactly the opposite of my previous experience with Cappuccino, my AEB-L Urban.
+That knife was tough and incredibly easy to keep razor sharp, but it quickly lost its edge when used on abrasive materials like cardboard.
+S90V eats brown cardboard for breakfast and stays sharp for a very long time, but it takes patience to bring it back to a crisp razor edge.
+That is excellent when you need a long-lasting working knife on a trip where you did not plan to bring sharpening equipment.
+Sal Glesser trusts S90V enough to use that alloy on many of his own special Sprint Runs with carbon fiber handles.
+I have never been disappointed by S90V.
+Even on fixed blades or on the Manly folders, it has always been a game changer in terms of long-lasting sharpness, and in my experience it even surpasses CPM 10V.
+S90V is also highly stainless.
+Unless you plan to use your knife in the ocean, it can handle demanding work in the forest without needing immediate cleaning.
+It has also been noticed that this S90V Urban features a slightly thinner blade: 0.23 cm instead of 0.29 cm.
+The blade is also slightly shorter than previous Urbans, although I have not noticed any difference in real-world utility.

-G10 is not a current material on Urbans as FRN is everywhere and, better, the texture of this G10 is even more unique.
-I was first thinking to turned this knife into a pebble but, naah !
+G10 is not a common material on Urbans, as FRN dominates the lineup, and the texture of this G10 is even more distinctive.
+At first, I considered turning this knife into a smooth “pebble,” but… nah!
 It is great as it is.
-I have just adjust the feel by sanding it but all in all this is great high quality made handle and again kuddos to Maniago.
-All Heinnie Haynes exclusive got that red treatement on the handle, this is their signature.
-And a G10 version got a longer steel backspace on the handle closing it.
+I only adjusted the feel slightly by sanding it, but overall this is a beautifully made, high-quality handle — once again, kudos to Maniago.
+All Heinnie Haynes exclusives feature this red treatment on the handle; it is their signature.
+The G10 version also benefits from a longer steel backspacer that closes the handle construction more completely.

-Now about the action, this Urban has been the most hard to close of all my splipjoints !
-It is really a positive point.
-I can still open it with quick movement of my wrist but the closing ask for some force which is really rare (even in Spyderco production, the first UKPK were chewing gums to quote Guillaume, Spyderco Fan Club moderator).
-Strong spring, and no lock make it a great candidate for carrying a legal folder nowadays.
+Now about the action: this Urban has the strongest spring of all my slipjoints!
+That is actually a very positive point.
+I can still open it with a quick wrist movement, but closing it requires real force, which is rather rare — even in Spyderco production.
+(The first UKPKs were “chewing gum soft,” to quote Guillaume, moderator of the Spyderco Fan Club.)
+A strong spring combined with the absence of a lock makes it a great candidate for legal everyday carry nowadays.

-Now about geometry, Maniago desserves another kuddos !
-As you can see on the picture above, I was able to split a bottle butt in a single pass with the factory edge.
-This is also rare !
-Even my lovely Hellboy needed some thinning before to reach that level.
-This is thin geometry right out of the box !!
-The short blade drop point makes it a great whittler and Spyderco knows how to make little big knife.
-The hump and the choil are transmitting your force’s cuts directly to the blade, sparing the handle, its axis and its mechanism.
-This is clever and Sal has been inspired by San Francisco Gambler’s knives.
-His first implementation of this “cockpit” has been 30 years ago on the C36 military.
-So choils/humps binome are clever and great for avoiding a non locking blade to close on your finger.
-This is a must have !
+Now regarding geometry, Maniago deserves another round of kudos!
+As you can see in the picture above, I was able to split a bottle bottom in a single pass with the factory edge.
+That is also rare!
+Even my beloved Hellboy needed some thinning before reaching that level.
+This is thin geometry straight out of the box!
+The short drop-point blade makes it an excellent whittler, and Spyderco truly knows how to make little big knives.
+The hump and choil transmit your cutting force directly into the blade, sparing the handle, pivot, and mechanism.
+It is a clever design, inspired by the old San Francisco gambler’s knives.
+Sal’s first implementation of this “cockpit” concept dates back more than 30 years to the C36 Military.
+The choil-and-hump combination is brilliant for preventing a non-locking blade from closing onto your fingers.
+To me, it is an absolute must-have!

-So here we got a legal folder with a non threatening blade, strong non locking spring, great geometry and stellar particule metallurgy steel.
-What not to love in this wonderful Urban ?
+So here we have a legal folder with a non-threatening blade, a strong non-locking spring, excellent cutting geometry, and stellar particle metallurgy steel.
+What is there not to love about this wonderful Urban?